Vegan Cooking Hacks: How to Veganize Your Meals

 How to veganize cheese

-As well as using vegan cheese alternatives in your everyday dishes, you can use nutritional yeast to create an irresistible cheesy flavor.
+Aside from using vegan cheese alternatives in your everyday dishes, you can use nutritional yeast to create an irresistible cheesy flavor.

 Commonly referred to as ‘nooch’ in the vegan community, it’s a staple ingredient in plant-based cooking because it’s incredibly versatile (not to mention addictive).